anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

-# Guidelines for Encoding Domain Labels in RDF Using in OntoLex
+# Guidelines for Encoding Domain Labels in RDF Using in OntoLex and SKOS
 ###  Fahad Khan, Ana Salgado, Bruno Almeida, Sara Carvalho, Rute Costa, Margarida Ramos and Raquel Silva

 - [Guidelines for Encoding Domain Labels in RDF Using in OntoLex](#guidelines-for-encoding-domain-labels-in-rdf-using-in-ontolex)